 - At the conclusion of the Showcase, you and your students are welcome to stay and have lunch in the Thoroughbred Café or at Market 22 on the second floor of the Curris Center before returning home.
 Both locales offer a variety of a la carte options.

-- You can also schedule a campus tour for your students—as part of the experience of visiting Murray State—with the MSU Office of Recruitment at 1.800.272.4678.
+- You can also schedule a campus tour for your students—as part of the experience of visiting Murray State—with the Murray State Office of Recruitment at 1.800.272.4678.